self-xdsd/self-docs/index.md

 You can find here all the essential information that you need in order to get the most out of Self.

-If you need more urgent support, feel free to join out [Telegram group](https://t.me/joinchat/FWpjdxscN7kYhADoVtUV0A) and ask your question there, someone should be able to give you an answer quickly.
+If you need more urgent support, feel free to join our [Telegram group](https://t.me/joinchat/FWpjdxscN7kYhADoVtUV0A) and ask your question there, someone should be able to give you an answer quickly.